quixio/template-static-configuration/README.md

 ### Service Startup Delays and Application Restarts

-Upon first sync, it is normal that some applications may restart/error a few times while some of its dependancies are still starting up.
+Upon first sync, it is normal that some applications may restart/error a few times while some of its dependencies are still starting up.

 Applications should not need to restart more than 3-5 times before everything is up and running.